bobthemighty/codefiend-site/content/architecture-kata-tales-of-the-fourth-grade/index.md

 # Wrap up

 So there we have it - a design for a comprehensive student management system, cranked out in a couple of hours.
-I'm not totall happy with it, there are some lurking unknowns over Authentication, and I never really thought about the forums or grading problems, but it'll do as a first pass.
+I'm not totally happy with it, there are some lurking unknowns over Authentication, and I never really thought about the forums or grading problems, but it'll do as a first pass.

 ### Things to note